mvc-works/calcit-workflow/README.md

 ### Usage

-Make sure you have Node.js and JVM installed.
+Make sure you have Node.js, JVM and Lumo installed.
 Then install dependencies:

 ```bash
 yarn